rabuu/sheetstorm/src/theorem.typ

   kind: context i18n.word("Theorem"),
   /// The numbering of the theorem.
   ///
-  /// - `auto`: Use an automatic counter.
+  /// - #auto: Use an automatic counter.
   /// - `none`: Don't number the theorem at all.
   /// - Everything else is displayed as is.
   ///